DeeB313/M-TFall2022/README.md

 things to note (for me mainly, and anyone else interested to test):
 The storetoken needs to have a flag for when the user doesn't enter a number.
 Usernames are unique, so we need to check for that somewhere, probably in the main function.

+11/20/22-Justin
+I did some work on the main cpp, so far creating a user works fine.
+Login with an existent user still is not functional.
+File writing works well enough.
+File reading does not work yet.